goblint/analyzer/docs/sas21-artifact-description.md

         or

-    * Run the script `./scripts/privPrecCompare.sh ../bench/pthread/pfscan_comb.c` to run the analyses and their comparison on a single C program.
+    * Run the script `./scripts/privPrecCompare.sh --conf conf/traces.json ../bench/pthread/ypbind_comb.c` to run the analyses and their comparison on a single C program with the Goblint configuration file used for this evaluation.

 ### Outline of how the code is structured